elcibermago/EASY-STOCK/README.md

-# csharpowered
+# EASY-STOCK
-_Este es un repo para subir a github mis practicas del lenguaje de programacion C#._
+_ is a product warehouse control software._